Alaska Hourly Paycheck Calculator

 Calculate take-home pay from hourly wages in Alaska, estimating taxes, FICA, and deductions.
 Includes examples, mobile scrolling, simple inputs too.

-Alaska has no state personal income tax and municipalities do not levy employee wage/income taxes.
-A typical paycheck shows federal income tax and FICA (Social Security and Medicare).
-Uniquely, Alaska requires an employee unemployment insurance (UI) contribution up to a wage base; employers also pay state unemployment (SUTA) and FUTA.
-Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.
+Alaska has no state personal income tax, and municipalities do not levy employee wage or income taxes.
+A typical paycheck includes federal income tax and FICA (Social Security & Medicare).
+Uniquely, Alaska requires an employee unemployment insurance (UI) contribution up to a wage base; employers also pay state unemployment (SUTA) and federal FUTA.
+Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter benefits, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

 - Employee (state): Alaska UI contribution (withheld up to the annual wage base).

-- Local (employee): None on wages in Alaska.
+- Local (employee): No local wage or income tax in Alaska.

-- Employer: Alaska SUTA; FUTA; workers’ compensation as required.
+- Employer: Alaska SUTA; federal FUTA; workers’ compensation as required.

-- Pretax deductions: May lower federal taxable wages and, when eligible, FICA.
+- Pretax deductions: May reduce federal and state taxable wages and, where eligible, FICA-taxable wages.

 How Your Alaska Paycheck Works